mongodb/specifications/source/sessions/driver-sessions.rst

     without waiting for a reply acknowledging the write.
 See the "When using unacknowledged writes" section below for information on how unacknowledged writes interact with sessions.

+Network error
+    Any network exception writing to or reading from a socket (e.g. a socket timeout or error).

 Specification
 =============